Bibliography

 The Consolation of Philosophy

-Boethius: The Theological Tractates; The Consolation of Philosophy.
+Boethius.
+The Theological Tractates; The Consolation of Philosophy.
 Translated and edited by H. F. Stewart, E. K. Rand, and S. J. Tester.
 Loeb Classical Library 74.
 Cambridge, MA: Harvard University Press, 1973.
-[Facing Latin and English texts]
+[Latin and English]

 The Old English Boethius: An Edition of the Old English Version of Boethius’s De Consolatione Philosophiae.
 2 Vols.
 Edited by Malcolm Godden and Susan Irvine.
 Oxford: Oxford University Press, 2009.
-[Old English and modern English translations]
+[Old English]

 The Consolation of Queen Elizabeth I: The Queen’s Translation of Boethius’s De Consolatione Philosophiae.
 Edited by Noel Harold Kaylor, Jr. and Philip Edward Phillips.
-Medieval and Rennaissance Texts and Studies 366.
+Medieval and Renaissance Texts and Studies 366.
 Tempe, AZ: Arizona Center for Medieval and Renaissance Studies, 2009.
-[Early Modern English translation]
+[Early Modern English]

 Caiazzo, Irene, ed.
 The Commentary on the De arithmetica of Boethius.
 By Thierry of Chartres.
 Studies and Texts 191.
 Toronto: Pontifical Institute of Mediaeval Studies, 2015.